szymonkulinski/2048-Game/README.md

 ```
 ## Board.cs

+<i> Its partial class of class "Game"
 It represent the game board.
-It has methods responsible for drawing the gameboard and filling it with cells.
+It has methods responsible for drawing the gameboard and filling it with cells. </i>

+<i> Drawing table begins with suspending the layout, to add all the necesery elements without user seeing it happening live.
+We set the basic attributes like coloring, location and the size of layout.
+Then we begin to add numbers of cells that is defined in the game class. </i>
 ```cs
         private void drawTable(int xWidth, int yHeigh)
         {